 Learning from Experts

 When it comes to board engagement I like learning from experts.
-Richard Gottlieb was the Executive Director Senior Services of Forsyth County for 35 years and he indeed became an expert in board engagement – more than anyone I have ever met.
+Richard Gottlieb was the Executive Director Senior Services of Forsyth County for 35 years.
+He became an expert in board engagement – more than anyone I have ever met.

 His case study is inspiring and his thinking has contributed significantly to how we work with clients.
 We condensed his experience into a short e-book you can download called Rewriting the Rules: How Nonprofit CEOs can achieve Extraordinary Community involvement and impact supported by outstanding Fundraising Results.